briffy/PiscesQoLDashboard/README.md

 As of v0.1.1, the dashboard now has an updater.
 If you are running version v0.1.0 then you will have to manually update this one.
 Follow the instructions below:

-1. Log in via SSH (either PuTTY or click start > type "cmd" and press enter, then type "ssh admin@your-miner-ip".
+1. Log in via SSH (either PuTTY or click start > type "cmd" and press enter, then type "ssh admin@your-miner-ip").
 2. Run the following commands:
    - wget https://raw.githubusercontent.com/briffy/PiscesQoLDashboard/main/update.sh
    - sudo bash update.sh